 The Branch County Commission on Aging (BCCOA) was created by a resolution of the Branch County Board of Commissioners in 1974.
 It has been housed at the H. & C. Burnside Center since 2002 and aims to provide services, activities, and programming for Branch County residents ages 50 and over.
 The building is easily accessible for all older adults with its one-floor design.
 The atrium reflects a warm, welcoming atmosphere where patrons are greeted by one of Burnside Center's many volunteers and leads into the dining area.
 The greeter is ready to answer questions, provide directions to a class, or assist with program information.
 The north wing hosts most of the programs and includes two pool tables, the computer lab, two activity rooms, and the wood shop.
 The south wing holds the Grahl Room, most of the staff offices, the exercise room, the clinic, and the craft room.
 Parking is available in both the front and back of the building.

-There is no enrollment fee for the center and the building is open from 8:00 a.m. to 4:30 p.m. on Monday, Wednesday, and Friday.
-Hours for Tuesday and Thursday are from 8:00 a.m. to 6:00 p.m.
+There is no enrollment fee for the Center and the building is open from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 The building is closed on weekends and during recognized holiday times.